Why This Recipe Works

 Yam khai dao is a wonderful introduction to the flavor combinations and techniques used in the many types of salads that exist in Thai cuisine.
 This version attempts to honor the way the dish has traditionally been made even as it embraces a little innovation, which is consistent with my approach to Thai food: to learn as much about the history of the dish and the influence of the past as possible, while also paying close attention to the present and how today’s Thai chefs and home cooks have continued to evolve their cuisine.
 In keeping with that spirit, I should note that you’ll also often find a version of the dish that is rather different, with eggs that are fried until well done, cut into pieces, and mixed with ingredients such as tomatoes, white onion, and Chinese celery.

-- 2 to 4 fresh Thai chiles (2 to 4g total), stemmed and thinly sliced into rounds (see note)
+2 to 4 fresh Thai chiles (2 to 4g total), stemmed and thinly sliced into rounds (see notes)

 For the Dressing and Fresh Aromatics: In a small mixing bowl, stir together lime juice, fish sauce, and palm sugar until palm sugar is fully dissolved, about 15 seconds.